justinchoi001/liferay-learn-0/docs/en/using-the-liferay-dxp-service/introduction-to-the-liferay-dxp-service.md

 You can add your own license by putting it into one of the folders in `license/` within the Liferay DXP service directory.

-For example, you can add licenses to your `dev` environment with a structure like this in your Liferay DXP service directory:
+For example, you can add licenses to your development environment with a structure like this in your Liferay DXP service directory:

 	lcp
     └── liferay